danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part2.md

 related:
   - "Hack Your RRSP Tax Refund"
   - "When the Password Field Says No to Paste"
-  - "You Can Have Your Browser Tabs and Use Them Too"
+  - "A Tale of Rails, ChatGPT, and Scopes"
 ---

 This is the second of a two-part series on rapid prototyping with ChatGPT.
 If you missed it, the [first part](../rapid-prototype-chatgpt-oas-breakeven-part1) covered the foundational steps in building an Old Age Security (OAS) breakeven calculator - a tool designed to help low-income Canadian seniors decide whether to delay their OAS pension.
 The OAS pension is a monthly payment for Canadians aged 65 and older, and the decision to delay it can have a significant impacts, especially for those eligible for the Guaranteed Income Supplement (GIS).